Most Common Questions on How To Do Payroll

 - What is a workweek?

 - What’s the best way to track hours worked?

 What are my payroll tax responsibilities?

-Employers are responsible for learning how to do payroll the right way.
+Employers are responsible for learning payroll the right way.
 This includes paying the employer’s share of payroll taxes, depositing tax withholdings from their employees’ paychecks, preparing associated reports, accounting the payroll expense and filing payroll tax returns.
 The employer’s portion of payroll taxes includes social security tax, Medicare tax and federal and state unemployment tax.
 Generally, you need to pay federal and state income taxes on at least a monthly basis.
 As for filing, Federal Form 941 (quarterly federal tax return) must be filed each quarter.
 Form 940 (FUTA tax return) must be filed yearly.
-Employers must send Forms W-3 and W-2 to the Social Security Administration each year.
+Employers must send forms W-3 and W-2 to the Social Security Administration each year.

 What is the purpose of a Tax Form W-4?

 Tax Form W-4 is used to withhold the proper amount of federal income tax from employee paychecks.
-The IRS recommends employees submit a new W-4 tax form each year, or any time their personal or financial situation changes.
+The IRS recommends that employees submit a new W-4 tax form each year, or any time their personal or financial situation changes.
 It’s important to complete this form correctly because the IRS requires people to pay taxes on their income gradually throughout the year.
 If you don't withhold enough tax, you could owe a large sum of money to the IRS.
 Also, interest and penalties for underpaying your taxes during the year will accumulate.

 Is my employee exempt or non-exempt?

 Learning how to do payroll includes determining if an employee is exempt or non-exempt.
 Exempt employees generally receive a set salary and don’t qualify for overtime pay when they work more than 40 hours in a week.
 The DOL establishes criteria under which employees are exempt, including:

 - Employees who are paid above a certain weekly income threshold